falb18/LCDSim-v2/docs/functions.md

 ```

 ---
-Clear the display.
-Require the address of the LCDSim object.
+Move the cursor to the beginning of the display.
 ```
 void LCD_Home(LCDSim *self);
 ```